jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #>   1.000   1.000   2.000   2.152   3.000   9.000     180
 ```

 We need to convert these values to 0.
-We will use the `is.na()` function to conditionally find all rows with a NA value in the "number_shootings" column and use square bracket notation to change the value to 0.
+We will use the `is.na()` function to conditionally find all rows with a NA value in the *number_shootings* column and use square bracket notation to change the value to 0.

 ```r